atmacvit/meditables/README.md

 |   +-- ..
 |   +-- ..
 ```
 i.e the the image files and the corresponding annotation files from a split are to be places in the same directory.
+For example please view the "sample_data_folder" directory.

+The ``` download_data_split.py ``` script can be used to download once split of dataset at a time using the urls.txt present in the dataset.

 # To Train the model:
 ```